top of page

 Do shoulder injections help with a frozen shoulder?

 If the symptoms are severe and do not respond to the measures described above, particularly if the pain affects your sleep, daily activities, and sports.
-In that case, a shoulder injection can be helpful.
+In that case, a frozen shoulder injection can be helpful.
 In frozen shoulder, patients may struggle to have efficient rehabilitation.
 A shoulder injection is indicated in such cases to help undertake a more effective physiotherapy program, and there is strong evidence that having a Frozen shoulder injection followed by a dedicated physiotherapy program (within a couple of weeks) is very effective.
 Injection therapy is particularly useful during the “painful stage” of a frozen shoulder as the pain can be severely restrictive with very little response to conservative management.
 Ultrasound-guided shoulder injection for managing a frozen shoulder is a well-recognized treatment option recommended by NICE guidelines.

 We recommend doing shoulder injections under imaging guidance (either ultrasound or x-ray).
 Ultrasound is our preferred choice as it does not involve radiation and is very accurate when performed by an experienced doctor.
 We always recommend performing shoulder injections under ultrasound guidance to ensure accurate placement of the needle into the shoulder joint at the site of inflammation.
 Ultrasound guidance results in a more accurate, less painful and faster procedure, with better outcomes, than performing these injections without guidance.